po1sigala/live/02-Lesson-Plans/Part-Time/05-Week_Third-Party-APIs/README.md

 * The 05.3 lesson plan includes an Everyone Do: Git activity.
 If the students struggle with that activity, walk through it with them using the talking points provided.
 Otherwise, support the students as they do the activity and do a brief review at the end.

+* Remind students to complete this unit's assessment near the end of the week.
+Students can find it in the Unit Overview under Technical Interview Preparation.

 ## Career Connection

 Remind students that they can find related Career Services material in their [Career Connection folder](../../../01-Class-Content/05-Third-Party-APIs/04-Career-Connection/README.md).